Video game modding: Spacewar! (1962) and early endeavors

 Before the development of affordable and more accessible personal computers, the ability to mod games was restricted to where computers at the time were able to be installed, such as university campuses like MIT.
 With the advent of home computers in the late 1970s to early 1980s, such as the Apple II and the Commodore 64, video games were given a new space to flourish, accompanied by a new generation of modders.
 The subculture of "cracking" video games—hacking their source code—emerged as a niche endeavor among hobbyists.
 Cracks added gameplay cheats or removed copyright structures, allowing games to be distributed freely.
 Using basic file editing software and a program that would dump the contents of files, modders additionally scoured games for their assets through trial and error, with the goal of replacing them with their own levels and graphics.
 A famous example is Castle Smurfenstein, a modification of the 1981 Apple II game Castle Wolfenstein.
-Andrew Johnson and Preston Nevins, two high school students, replaced the game's Nazi characters with those from the popular 80's cartoon The Smurfs.
+Andrew Johnson and Preston Nevins, two high school students, replaced the game's Nazi characters with those from the popular 1980s cartoon The Smurfs.
 The game is often cited as a pioneering example of modding culture.